Improving the embedded software testing process

 By decoupling the HAL from rest of your application code you should be free to write unit tests for your non-HAL code and ‘mock’ the interface to your HAL.
 Most popular unit testing frameworks have a provision for automatic mock creation, which for example, allow you to check that your code is sending expected data over UART by calling key functions such as UART_Send_Message(“a message”); the framework will verify that the function is called with the correct arguments, often even returning specified data back to the code.

-Hopefully this will give an indication of value and ways in which you can add TDD to your workflow even in embedded projects!
+Hopefully this will give an indication of value and ways in which you can add test driven development to your workflow, even in embedded projects!

 Article Authorship: Embedded Software Testing